sai-sf-lang/hria/README.md

 │       └── pdf_extractor.py   # PDF processing
 ```

-## 👥 Contributing

-Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, the development workflow, coding standards, and more.

-We appreciate all contributions, from reporting bugs and improving documentation to implementing new features.

-## 👨‍💻 Contributors
 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/harshhh28/hia/blob/main/LICENSE) file for details.